2024-08-26

 }

-To generate a .crate
+To generate a .crate file run cargo package.

-The package will be located in target/package/greeter-0.1.0.crate
+The package will be located in target/package/greeter-0.1.0.crate.

-The checksum can be generated with sha256sum greeter-0.1.0.crate
+The checksum can be generated with sha256sum greeter-0.1.0.crate, assuming

 it's available.